Workers’ Compensation for Undocumented Workers

 California’s workers’ compensation system is for all employees, regardless of immigration status.
 If you’re hurt on the job, you get workers’ comp, period.

 However, undocumented workers have understandable concerns about the implications of filing a workers’ compensation claim.
 If you’ve been hurt on the job, the way forward is to talk to an attorney who will listen to your story and protect all your rights.
-That’s why you need to talk to McLaughlin & Sanchez today.
+That’s why you need to talk to Robert A. McLaughlin, APC today.

 California law protects undocumented workers’ right to workers’ compensation